Prague Travel Guide

 What to do in Prague

-The Czech Republic is not a large country and Prague is fairly central, meaning that many of the country's attractions are within reach of the capital.
+The Czech Republic is not a large country and Prague is fairly central, meaning that many of the country's attractions are within easy reach of the capital.
 Pilsen, the birthplace of Czech beer, is just beyond Prague, as is Kutna Hora, which fascinates travellers.
 The spa resort town of Karlovy Vary and even the more distant medieval town of Cesky Krumlov are popular options for weekend getaways from Prague.

 Prague's Vaclav Havel Airport is conveniently located just 10 miles (16km) northwest of the city centre and is the Czech Republic's main air-transport hub.
-Get more information on Airports in Prague.

 Did you know?